Table of Contents

 Even small gaps in sanitation or structural sealing can create long-term bird activity.

-Why Traditional Bird Control Methods Fall Short
+Why Traditional Bird Control Methods Fail in Food Processing Plants

 Food processing plants require more than basic deterrents.